 1 Section 551.051 of the Tex.
 Gov't.
 Code (the Act) states "A school district shall post notice of each meeting on a bulletin board at a place convenient to the public in the central administration office in the district."
 Section 551.056 of the Act requires school districts, among other entities, to post notice on their internet websites.
 DEC's are not school districts, however, because current Open Meeting Law does not specifically account for DEC meetings, tracking what school districts do and applying those requirements of the Open Meetings Act to the DEC meeting context suggest that this is the best approach until a more specific statute is enacted.

-- 4. When conducting a hearing concerning allegations against schools, school employees or students that League rules have been violated, a district executive committee should: - (a) Timely post a proper agenda that gives the public notice of the hearing; - (b) At least five-business days before the hearing, the DEC should provide notice of the hearing to the student, school employee or representative of a school alleged to be in violation of UIL rules.
+- 4. When conducting a hearing concerning allegations against schools, school employees or students that League rules have been violated, a district executive committee should: - (a) Timely post a proper agenda 72 hours in advance that gives the public notice of the hearing; - (b) Also, at least five-business days before the hearing, the DEC should provide notice of the hearing to the student, school employee or representative of a school alleged to be in violation of UIL rules.
 In cases in which students are alleged to be in violation notice should be sent to the student and his or her parent(s) at the current address that the school the student attends has on file.
 In cases where a school employee or the school itself is alleged to be in violation, the notice should be sent to school personnel or a school representative at the current address of the school.
-The notice should include - 1) Time, date and location of the hearing and the DEC chair's contact information; - 2) The alleged rule violation that will be considered; - 3) A copy of any documents or other evidence that the DEC may consider at the hearing, including any relevant Prior Athletic Participation Forms (PAPF's); - 4) A list of persons who, to the best of the DEC chair's knowledge, are expected to testify at the hearing. - 5) Absent sufficient evidence to the contrary, notice to a student is deemed received if sent via US mail or by private carrier to the last address on file for the student's parent(s) at the school attended by the student in question.
-Notice may be sent by email to a school or school personnel using a school email address.
-Notice to a student and parent(s) may be sent by email if the school the student currently attends has a policy that provides for notices to be sent to students and/or parents by email in lieu of regular mail.
+See notice of hearing template, below.